-These are some of the concepts the workshop staff might use to make sense of what is happening and to make learning available to members of the workshop.
+These are some of the concepts the conference staff might use to make sense of what is happening and to make learning available to members of the conference.

 PRIMARY TASK: Activities that must be accomplished for a group to achieve its purpose

 AUTHORITY: The right to do work on behalf of self and others; There is formal and

 LEADERSHIP: Exercised by offering meaningful direction that recognizes the needs of a

 ROLE: A particular part of the overall task that is assigned to, or taken up by, an

 individual or group; there are formal and informal roles

 BOUNDARIES: Structure that separates and connects what is inside and outside.
 This

 includes boundaries between groups and their environments, between sub